openoakland/funding-public-safety/src/about-measure-z.md

 <b>One controversial component of Measure Z is its requirement that the City budget for and staff at least 678 police officers.</b> The measure specifically prohibits the city from laying off any officers if it would bring OPD under this minimum.
 If the City fails to do this, the amount of money collected to fund these programs is reduced based on how long the police staff size remains under the minimum.
 If it fails to budget for this minimum at all, no money at all may be collected.
 There are some exceptions to this.
 </div>

-## How Measure Z distributes money

-Measure Z funds are distributed in the following ways:

-- 3% to audit and evaluate the programs funded by the measure, including management of the Oversight Commission
-- $2 million to the Oakland Fire Department
-- 60% of the remaining funds to the Oakland Police Department for the staffing of specific roles and programs
-- 40% of the remaining funds to be spent on community-focused violence prevention and intervention services and strategies

-### How much money is spent

-{% include "dataviz-strategy-allocation.njk" %}

 ### Where the money comes from